- The asset types required (video, image, text, audio, etc.) via the

 When displaying formats in UIs, clients should follow this fallback order:- If

-format_cardexists → Render card viapreview_creativeor display pre-rendered image - If only
+format_cardexists → Render card viapreview_creativeor display pre-rendered image - If no

 Related Documentation